-4.3 Helm Switch Panel
+Helm Panel

-The helm panel contains switches and circuit breakers.
-The circuit breakers are the "plunger" type; push to reset.
-Breakers are normally in the ON position.
+The helm panel is equipped with switches and circuit breakers.
+The breakers are in the normally "ON" position.
 Should any of the breakers trip, reset by pressing the plunger.
+If the breakers continue to trip, take your boat to an authorized Pursuit dealer to investigate the problem.
 The following are descriptions of the components controlled by the helm switches: